Skip to content

 All smoking materials must be disposed of properly.

-Student Apartments investigates all smoking complaints.
+Sunnyside Apartments investigates all smoking complaints.
 Residents are responsible for ensuring that their visitors and guests abide by this policy.

 Residents will be responsible for all cleaning and damages incurred to remove the smoke smell from their apartment or other apartments their smoking impacts.